sechen12/Engineering_4_Notebook/README.md

     time.sleep(1) #delays the count by one second in between numbers print("liftoff!") #print liftoff when the rest of the code is finished running
 ```
+### Reflection

+Using the loop made the coding much easier.
+I started the code using if-statements, but that caused my code to be overly long and complicated.
+To make the program countown from 10 to zero, you only need a total of 7 lines.

 ## Launchpad_2_Lights